eventespresso/event-espresso-core/docs/C--REST-API/ee4-rest-api-introduction.md

 * version: the version of the Event Espresso 4 plugin installed on this site
 * documentation_url: where to learn more about how to use the API
-* addons: a JSON object with properties for each EE4 addon currently active
+* addons: a JSON object with properties for each EE4 addon currently active.
+Each addon contains
+    - name: the system name for identifying the addon
+    - version: the current version of the addon on this site
 * maintenance_mode: indicates whether Event Espresso is currently in maintenance mode.
 "0" means it is not in maintenance mode (so it can be used as normal), "1" indicates frontend-only maintenance mode (so the site should only be usable by site administrators), "2" indicates full maintenance mode (so the site should not be used, probably because the database needs to be migrated)
 * served_core_versions: indicates which EE4 API namespaces are available for use.
 Please see the section below on [#versioning-and-backwards-compatibility] for more info